OPUS4/opus4-pdf/README.md

 Currently, the PDF cover sheet generation process can only make use of image files that are available locally.

-To have OPUS 4 look for licence logos within a `public/img/licences` directory, add this configuration option:
+By default, the application looks for licence logos within a `public/img/licences` directory, but you can also specify another directory via the `licences.logos.path` option:

     licences.logos.path = APPLICATION_PATH "/public/img/licences"